santisbon/InvokeAI/docs/installation/INSTALL_DOCKER.md

 ## Startup

 With the Conda environment activated (```conda activate ldm```) use the more accurate but VRAM-intensive full precision math.
 By default the images are saved in ```outputs/img-samples/```.
-Set the output dir to the mount point you created:
+Set the output dir to the mount point:
 ```Shell
 python3 scripts/dream.py --full_precision -o /data
 ```